Business in Rome: Commerce, Communities, and Culture

 About the Program

-Studying in Rome affords students the chance to immerse themselves in a unique and proud culture while simultaneously completing coursework that emphasizes international aspects of business.
-The “Eternal City,” Rome served as the capital of the vast Roman Empire and subsequently as the center of Catholic faith.
+Studying in Rome affords students the chance to immerse themselves in a unique, historical, and global culture while simultaneously completing coursework that emphasizes various international aspects of business.
+Known as the “Eternal City,” Rome serves as an enduring center of civilization: the vast ancient Roman Empire; center of the Catholic faith; and a global crossroads for cultural and business exchange.

 Students are required to enroll in 7 credit hours, but may enroll in 10 credit hours.
 Students are encouraged to consult their academic advisor regarding eligibility for courses, pre-reqs, etc. More information regarding courses can be found in the University Bulletin.
 In addition, we have listed the current CAP status for each course.
 However, students should consult DegreeWorks for the most accurate information since courses that satisfy CAP requirements may vary by year of admission or according to a student's major.
 The Degree Audit is specific to each student.
 Consult your academic advisor for details.